7 Debt Settlement Alternatives To Save Your Credit Score

 Additionally, debt settlement often involves fees of 15–25% of the total debt amount, paid to settlement companies.
 Worse yet, the forgiven amount may be taxable income, leaving you with an unexpected bill from the IRS.
 Emotionally, the process can be draining—you’ll likely deal with constant calls, negotiation stress, and months (sometimes years) of uncertainty.

 Let’s say you’re juggling four credit cards with interest rates above 20%.
-A consolidation loan with a 10% rate can save you hundreds—or even thousands—in interest over time.
-However, to qualify for the best rates, you’ll need at least fair credit (usually a score above 650).
+In this scenario, obtaining a consolidation loan with a much lower rate—around 10%—can potentially save you hundreds or even thousands in interest over the course of repayment.
+However, it’s important to note that qualifying for the best rates generally requires at least fair credit (usually a score above 650).
+Thus, maintaining good habits such as paying bills on time and reducing overall debt can enhance your chances of securing more favorable terms.

 Tips for effective consolidation: